Uusimaa (parliamentary electoral district): History

-Uusimaa was one 16 electoral districts established by the Election Act of the Grand Duchy of Finland (Suomen Suuriruhtinaanmaan Vaalilaki) passed by the Diet of Finland in 1906.
+Uusimaa Province was one 16 electoral districts established by the Election Act of the Grand Duchy of Finland (Suomen Suuriruhtinaanmaan Vaalilaki) passed by the Diet of Finland in 1906.
 It was conterminous with the province of Uusimaa.
-The municipalities of Anjala, Elimäki, Jaala and Kuusankoski were transferred from Uusimaa to Kymi in 1949.
+The municipalities of Anjala, Elimäki, Jaala and Kuusankoski were transferred from Uusimaa Province to Kymi Province in 1949.
 Helsinki city was separated into its own electoral district in 1952.
+The district was renamed Uusimaa in 1997.
 The municipalities of Artjärvi and Orimattila were transferred from Uusimaa to Häme in 1998.

 Electoral system

-Uusimaa currently elects 36 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
+Uusimaa currently elects 37 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
 Parties may form electoral alliances with each other to pool their votes and increase their chances of winning seats.
-However. the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
+However, the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
 Seats are allocated using the D'Hondt method.